For information on how to name The ACE Fiduciary Group as trustee, executor, agent, or conservator, visit the Naming ACE page.

 A fiduciary as trustee is responsible for following the terms of the trust, as set forth in the trust document.

 Will also consider serving as a Trust Protector in situations which could use oversight and guidance of younger family member trustees or Special Needs Trusts.

-Occasionally a family will be in conflict over the terms or the way a trust has been previously handled.
+Occasionally a family will be in conflict over the terms of a trust, or the way a trust has been previously handled.
 When there is such conflict, it can be best for the estate to name a neutral, third party, professional trustee.
 We have handled this type of situation and will consider these types of appointments on a case by case basis.
-We can also offer estate, trust or conservatorship audits.
+We can also offer estate, trust, or conservatorship audits.
 Some of our members have been called in as expert witnesses in probate trials.

 Trust & Estate Administration

 Our team offers services to attorneys and trustees in such aspects of trust or estate administration as: preparing the trust accounting; monthly bookkeeping assistance; assisting a widowed spouse with organizing and managing financial records.

 While the duties and liability of handling a trust or estate as a Power of Attorney or Co-Trustee can be a barrier to taking on this type of work, in selected circumstances, we will consider such appointments.

 When the conversation becomes difficult, call in an experienced family council moderator.
 We only go through our own aging and death once.
 It can help to have an outside moderator assist in a family council meeting, much like a Board of Directors, to make crucial decisions about care and management as parents become more frail and need more help.

 We all reach a point in life where we turn from our daily toils and review our life.
 We want to touch the future in a personal way.
 We wish to offer some tangible kindness to others and to be cared for in return, especially as we age.